hooklift/node-libvirt/README.md

 Libvirt is a toolkit to interact with the virtualization capabilities of recent versions of GNU/Linux (and other OSes). (reference: [Libvirt][libvirt_home])

-Node-Libvirt is a set of bindings to Libvirt C API, which allows to use it from Javascript
+Node-Libvirt is a set of bindings to Libvirt C API, which allows to use the API from Javascript

+## Installation
+You must have [NodeJS][nodejs_dev] and [Libvirt][libvirt_dev] already installed to be able to build node-libvirt.

 ## Features
 ### Virtualization Technologies Supported